 This project is made possible by a Senior Investigator Award from the Wellcome Trust.

 Daniel Pick is Professor of History in the Department of History, Classics and Archaeology at Birkbeck and the Senior Investigator in the Hidden Persuaders project.
 He is also a psychoanalyst and Fellow of the British Psychoanalytical Society.
 He has written on the history of psychoanalysis, psychology and psychiatry; the relationship of Freudian thought to historiography; evolutionary theory and the idea of degeneration, eugenics and social Darwinism; modern ideas of war; the myth of Svengali; cultural attitudes to crime and madness in the Victorian period.
 His publications include, as editor (with Matt ffytche) Psychoanalysis in the Age of Totalitarianism (2016), Psychoanalysis: A Very Short Introduction (2015), The Pursuit of the Nazi Mind: Hitler, Hess, and the Analysts (2012), Rome or Death: The Obsessions of General Garibaldi (2005), as editor (with Lyndal Roper), Dreams and History: The Interpretation of Dreams from Ancient Greece to Modern Psychoanalysis (2004), and Faces of Degeneration: A European Disorder, c.
 1848-1918 (1989).
 He is an editor of History Workshop Journal, for which he co-edited a feature on ‘Denial in History‘ with Catherine Hall in 2017, including an essay, ‘Thinking About Denial‘.
 His most recent publication (with Marcia Holmes) is ‘Voices Off: Stanley Milgram’s Cyranoids in Historical Context’, History of the Human Sciences (2019).
 He is also a member of the advisory board of Psychoanalysis and History and Cambridge Studies in Nineteenth-Century Literature and Culture, and the editorial board of the New Library of Psychoanalysis.

 Charlie Williams completed his PhD as part of the Hidden Persuaders project in 2018.
 His research explores the relationship between Cold War brainwashing theories and approaches to clinical and experimental psychiatry in the 1950s and ’60s.
-Charlie completed his undergraduate and masters degrees in the History of Science, Medicine and Technology at the University of Manchester.
+Charlie previously completed his undergraduate and masters degrees in the History of Science, Medicine and Technology at the University of Manchester.
 He is now a postdoctoral researcher on the Solitudes: Past and Present project at Queen Mary, University of London.